 - Support purposeful travel by weaving together sustainability, education, and extraordinary experiences

 - Address the impact of personal vehicles degrading the environment and visitor experienceand help Banff National Park become North America’s first net-zero emissions community by 2035.

-Liricon is seeking the Town’s approval of the ARP, and later, will be looking to the Government of Alberta, Canada Infrastructure Bank, Transport Canada, Parks Canada, and other agencies for support and approvals on new transit initiatives, including shuttle systems, aerial transit from the Town to Norquay’s base, and Calgary Airport to Banff passenger rail.
+Liricon is seeking both Parks Canada’s and the Town of Banff’s approval of the ARP, and later, will be looking to the Government of Alberta, Canada Infrastructure Bank, Transport Canada, Parks Canada, and other agencies for support and approvals on new transit initiatives, including shuttle systems, aerial transit from the Town to Norquay’s base, and Calgary Airport to Banff passenger rail.

-The ARP and its appendices for the Banff Railway Lands spans 1,200+ pages of policies, research and analysis.
+The ARP and its appendices for the Banff Railway Lands spans approximately 500 pages of policies, research and analysis.